 Cats can eat many types of meat, and chicken is a great one to serve to your cat.
 However, just like salmon and eggs, cook it thoroughly and remove the fatty skin before giving it to your cat.
 Feed white meat since it isn’t as fatty as dark meat.

-And with Autumn upon us, you may want to introduce some pumpkin (do not feed pumpkin pie mix) – the canned variety – to your cat!
+Autumn will soon be upon us, introduce some pumpkin (do not feed pumpkin pie mix) – the canned variety – to your cat!
 It’s low in calories and high in fiber!
 The perfect combination!
 Pumpkin works great to relieve constipation, and it also helps calm digestive upset.
 Start with a small amount, though, since it does have a good amount of fiber.

 If you aren’t a fan of pumpkin and don’t keep some in your pantry, check out Weruva’s Pumpkin Patch Up.
 It comes in small packs ready to mix with your cat’s food.